 - 1690s, hossen gossen, said to have been British soldiers' mangled Englishing of the Arabic cry they heard at Muharram processions in India, Ya Hasan!
-Ya Husayn! ("O Hassan!
-O Husain!"), mourning two grandsons of the Prophet who died fighting for the faith.
-Title of Yule & Burnell's 1886 glossary of Anglo-Indian words, and taken by linguists in naming the law of Hobson-Jobson, describing the effort to bring a new and strange word into harmony with the language.
+Ya Husayn! ("O Hasan!
+O Husayn!"), mourning two descendants of the Prophet who were important in Shiite history.
+It was the title of Yule & Burnell's 1886 glossary of Anglo-Indian words, and thence was taken by linguists in naming the law of Hobson-Jobson (1898), describing the effort to bring a new and strange word into harmony with the language.

 - Latin, literally "this."